zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  (we’re thinking about it).”
 Luiz says, “Pool your money and open a CD.”
 “To pool (pool) your money” means to combine your money.
 To pool  anything means to combine things.
 Usually, for example, if you are in a g roup and you all need to do something together, you might pool your resources, the  things that you have in order to accomplish your task or goal.
 In this case, you would pool your money; you would put your money together and, Luiz is re commending, open a CD (a certificate of deposit).
 He says, “That way, you’ll lock in a good interest rate.”
 “To lock in” in this case means to agree on an in terest rate that will not change over time, or to agree on a price that will not  change over time.
 When you buy a house in the United States and you get a special  loan for that house, what we call a “mortgage” from a bank, you can lock in yo ur interest rate.
 You can say, “Okay, I want this particular interest rate,” and  the bank guarantees it; it agrees that it won’t change it; it won’t make it go up .
 This is a way of protecting you.

 Luiz says, “you’ll lock in a good interest rate,” remember the interest rate is the percentage of money that either the bank will pay you for putting money in a savings account or CD, or that you pay the bank when the ba nk loans you money.
 Luiz says, “neither of you can touch the money unti l the CD matures.”
-“To touch the money,” here, means you can’t take the mon ey out.
+“To touch the money,” here, means you can’t take the money out.
 That’s what a CD is; it’s when you give the money – your money to the b ank for a long period of time, and you are not allowed to take the money back.
 “To mature,” here, means for a financial arrangement to reach the end of a specified or agreed period.
 In other words, if you have a one-year CD it will mature 12 months from today, and on that date then you can get your money back  and get the interest that the bank paid you.
 That’s what we mean by a CD ma turing, it comes to the end of the time that you agreed to leave the money the re.

 Finally, Iona says, “We’ll think about it.
 Thanks.”
 Lu iz says, “Oh, and…”  Iona says, “Would you like to come with us to the bank and help  us open our accounts?”
 Iona isn’t really serious, but she’s saying to L uiz you’re giving me too much advice now.
 Luiz says, “Really?
 But I don’t want to  interfere.”
 “To interfere” means to become involved in someone else’s busin ess or someone else’s personal life, especially if that person doesn’t wan t you to be involved – doesn’t want you to help.
 Iona says, “You, interfere?
 I can’t imagine you ever trying to interfere.”
 Iona’s being sarcastic; she’s making a joke because Luiz has been giving all of this advice that Iona didn’t actually ask him for.